 Conclusion.
-We have examined the quasiparticle tunneling as well as the related Berry phase in BLG using a Fabry-Pérot interferometer based on a dual-gated geometry.
-As the crystal inversion symmetry is broken by applying a displacement field, a full control of the Berry phase within the range $0.68\pi-2\pi$ is achieved by manipulating the Fermi energy of charge carriers.
-Two distinct ways to acquire the Berry phase, SLG-like and BLG-like, coexist and can be switched between each other.
-Consequently, the corresponding quasiparticle tunneling undergoes a transition from anti-Klein to almost complete Klein tunneling with a maximum transmission probability of 0.87 at normal incidence.
-Therefore, in gapped BLG, tuning from BLG-like anti-Klein tunneling to SLG-like Klein tunneling is reachable by appropriate electrical gating.
+We have examined the Berry phase in BLG using a Fabry-Pérot interferometer based on a dual-gated geometry.
+As the crystal inversion symmetry is broken by applying a displacement field, the Berry phase is fully controlled within $0.34\pi - 2\pi$ by manipulating the Fermi energy of charge carriers.
+The related transmission probability at normal incidence shows that the quasiparticle tunneling is governed by two processes: reaching Klein tunneling and recovering anti-Klein tunneling.
+We obtain a maximum transmission probability of 0.87, illustrating that Klein tunneling is almost completely realized in gapped BLG.
+A transition from broken anti-Klein to almost complete Klein tunneling is clearly identified.
+Furthermore, switching between BLG-like anti-Klein tunneling and SLG-like Klein tunneling is reachable as long as the Berry phase over the device changes from 2π (or 0) to π by appropriate electrical gating.

 We acknowledge A. Varlet for fruitful discussions.
-Financial supports from the Deutsche Forschungsgemeinschaft (DFG) within SFB 689, project Ri 681-13/1 and the program of the Forschungsgroßgeräte 121384/17-1, the Helmholtz association through the program STN, as well as the DFG Center for Functional Nanostructures (CFN) are gratefully acknowledged.
+Financial supports from the Deutsche Forschungsgemeinschaft (DFG) within SFB 689 and the program of the Forschungsgroßgeräte 121384/17-1, the Helmholtz association through the program STN, as well as the DFG Center for Functional Nanostructures (CFN) are gratefully acknowledged.

-Renjun.Du@outlook.com
+^{} Renjun.Du@outlook.com † romain.danneau@kit.edu

-[†] minghao.liu@phys.ncku.edu.tw